 The screened porch run across the entire back of the house and is where the family eats all of their meals overlooking the lake.
 In this scene, Bill Murray is wearing a “Don’t Hassle Me, I’m Local” t-shirt.

 The Master Bedroom:

 Spoiler Alert!
 If you don’t want to know how the movie ends, turn away now…

 At the end of the movie, Bob accidentally blows the house up.
-Producers used a 3/4-sized model that they detonated on a nearby lot.
-No lake houses were actually harmed during the filming of this movie…
+Producers used a 3/4-sized model that they detonated on a nearby lot, so never fear — no lake houses were harmed during the filming of this movie…

-A reader tracked down the listing photos last year for me when I couldn’t find them.
+A reader tracked down these listing photos.
 (Thanks, Shelley!)
-It had already sold, but I was excited to see what the house looks like today.
+It has already sold, but we can see what the house looks like today.